2019 Cos d'Estournel, St Estèphe, Bordeaux

 Description

-This is an exceptional, seamless Cos, with no sense of St Estèphe’s sometime angularity – except perhaps for a slight note of graphite of the nose.
-More Merlot in the blend than last year creates a very generous first impression, before a grip of spice and clove tannins delivers complexity.
-Very long, very homogenous and very composed.
+The 2019 Cos d’Estournel is an exceptional, seamless Cos, with no sense of St Estèphe’s sometimes angularity – except perhaps for a slight note of graphite of the nose.
+More Merlot in the blend than last year creates a very generous first impression before a grip of spice and clove tannins delivers complexity.
+It is very long, very homogenous and very composed.

 Berry Bros. & Rudd